rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ## Introduction

-This is a series of hands-on labs designed to familiarize you with Oracle Multitenant and the Network isolation feature.
-In these labs, We will dive into the concepts of Database Firewalls , Resource management and Lockdown features.
+This is a series of hands-on exercises designed to familiarize you with Oracle Multitenant and the Network isolation feature.
+In these exercises, you will dive into the concepts of Database Firewalls, Resource management and Lockdown features.

 #### Lab Setup